A multiple criteria methodology for priority based portfolio selection: Selecting a portfolio of reusable physical urban cultural heritage artifacts

 \section{Selecting a portfolio of reusable physical urban cultural heritage artifacts}

-In this section we describe how the selection of the highest priority projects is modelled.
-First, we introduced an objective function that maximizes the number of projects to introduce in our portfolio with the highest priority.
-Second, we discussed with the representative of the municipality and the DM the potential constraints that should be considered for decisions about the urban planning.
+In this Section we describe how the selection of the highest priority projects is modelled.
+First, we introduced a particularized objective function, that maximize the number of projects to introduce in our portfolio with the highest priority.
+Second, we discussed with the municipality representative and the DM about the potential constraints that should be considered for the definition of the urban planning.